AGRIBUS 7057 - Trends & Issues in the World Food System

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Recommended ResourcesThis is a wide-ranging course.
-The reading list includes key literaure and epirical studies that support and/or challenge what you hear in the lectures.
+The reading list key literaure and epirical studies that support and/or challenge what you hear in the lecture.
 You are expected to follow up the references to articles or books and read widely agricultural business and agricultural development journals.

 For background information on the more industrial countries agricultural sectors visit OECD’s and WTO’s web pages.
 For developing and emerging economies, visit the World Bank’s and FAO’s web pages.

 Australian government, industry bodies and NGOs present an abundant supply of excellent information and analysis on international developments on their web pages.

 Online LearningPower-point slides for each lecture are made available on MyUni.
 So too are all the required readings related to each lecture.